Paleo Banana Nut Bread

 • Pour banana mixture into parchment or greased lined loaf pan and bake in oven for 1 hour.

-Keyword Bananabread, bananas, Paleo
+Keyword Bananabread, bananas, Paleo, paleo banana bread

 Tried this recipe?Let us know how it was!
 Tag @tinhateats on Instagram so I can see your creations!